Catherine Hayes (soprano): Performances in the Americas (1851–1853)

 Leaving England in September 1851, and first singing in New York on the 23rd of that month, she there, by the advice of William Avery Bushnell of Connecticut, an electioneering agent and former manager for the "Swedish Nightingale," Jenny Lind, forfeited £3,000, and gave Bushnell the management of her tour.
 Hayes also performed in Boston, Toronto, Philadelphia, Washington D.C., Charleston, Savannah, New Orleans, and forty-five other locations including the river towns along the Mississippi.
 Hayes "met presidents, statesmen and business leaders along the way."

 P.T.
 Barnum sponsored Hayes' tour of California, where she was billed as "The Swan of Erin", and "The Hibernian Prima Donna".
 She sang "at San Francisco from November 1852 to May 1853, where her fees averaged £650 a month; the 'semi-civilised' gold miners bidding up to £1150 to hear her sing."

 The newspaper Far West News wrote of her debut at San Francisco's American Theater in 1852 that "[l]ong and loud were the cheers and applause, which greeted her entrée … She acknowledged again and again the enthusiastic testimonial, and again and again the audience cheered and applauded … It was while standing at the foot-lights, amid the storm of applause, that our citizens had the first view of Miss Catherine Hayes … Miss Hayes is about thirty years of age.
 She is a graceful, queen-like person, of medium stature, with a fair oval face.
 Her features are regular, hair bright auburn, eyes blue, and her face wears an intellectual expression without much animation.
 She dresses with taste, and her manner is perfectly easy and self-possessed; her gesticulation appropriate and graceful."

 During the spring of 1853, Hayes toured the California Gold Country.
 She "was a visitor to many mining camps, and even tried her hand at gold panning."
 The Nevada Journal newspaper of Nevada County, California wrote of her performance at the Alta Theater in Grass Valley, California on 18 April 1853 that Hayes' voice "broke forth in notes of most bewitching sweetness and harmony.
 The excitement of the audience increased to a furious extent, no doubt with proud ratification that they had heard for once in their lives, the voice that had awakened the admiration of the western world."
 Kate Hayes Street in Grass Valley is named for Hayes.

-Hayes departed California for South America, and after visiting the principal cities (including Lima, Valparaiso, and Santiago) embarked for Australia.
+Hayes departed California for South America, and after visiting the principal cities (including Lima, Valparaíso, and Santiago) embarked for Australia.